 In hybrid approaches to STT, the recognition system consists of several components, usually an acoustic machine learning model, a pronunciation ML model, and a language ML model.
 The training of individual components is performed independently, and a decoding graph is built for inference, in which the search for the best transcription is performed.

 End-to-end approaches are a system, all parts of which are trained together.
 In inference, such systems often return text immediately.
 End-to-end approaches are categorized according to learning criteria and architecture type.

 It is interesting that transformer-based solutions not only found application in both hybrid and end-to-end systems but also turned out to be better than many other modern solutions!

-A bit about transformers
+A bit about transformers for speech recognition

 The Transformer architecture appeared in 2017 in the following paper to solve the problem of machine translation.
 There are awesome papers that explain in detail how this architecture works - check out these two (1.
 2).

 Later on, there was a boom in NLP, transformer architectures evolved, the range of tasks to be solved increased, the results of transformer-based solutions more and more went into the gap.

 Having taken over NLP, transformers have been introduced into other machine learning areas: speech recognition, speech synthesis, and computer vision, and so on.